Previously, we defined Addiction

 How does this definition compare to other terms that describe addiction?

 Addictive behavior may be the broadest term, although people use it interchangeably with addiction.
 Both terms suggest that substances as well as activities can be addictions.
 Addictive behavior includes behaviors directly related to an addiction (e.g., injecting heroin, purchasing drugs).
 It also includes behaviors that are indirectly related to an addiction (e.g., secrecy surrounding use, dishonesty).
 Although perhaps any substance or activity could become addictive, usually the substance or activity is one that has an emotional impact.
 You are much more likely to get addicted to alcohol than water or (caffeine free) soda.
 Likewise, gambling is a behavior that can lead to an emotional high with each win (or near win).
 Therefore, it is more likely to become an addictive behavior than reading a book.
+Don't suffer in silence.
+Take our substance abuse assessment and get the help you need.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs